1. Get started

 Sales questions

-You can check prices on the home page.
-We offer special discounts (up to 40%) for multi-year purchases.
-Choose a billing term by dragging year slider located below Basic and Premium plans.
+You can find the prices on the home page.
+We offer special discounts, up to 40%, for multi-year purchases.
+Simply select a billing term by adjusting the year slider located below the Basic and Premium plans.

 Yes.
-Plans are related to the total number of unique teacher names in all created timetables.
+Plans are based on the total number of unique teacher names across all created timetables.

-Yes, for multi-year purchase.
-If you want to take advantage of special discounts (up to 40%), select Basic or Premium plan and then choose billing term by dragging the year slider below.
+Yes, discounts are offered for multi-year purchases.
+To take advantage of special discounts, up to 40%, select either the Basic or Premium plan, then choose your billing term by adjusting the year slider below.